vjards/drawing-app/README.md

 - *Undo*  - Erase your previous drawing mistake.
 - *Clear*
  -Erase the entire canvas
-- *Square*
- -Displays a square shape on the canvas
  - *Color Pallette*
  - *Color Picker* - To customize and select your own color, use the color meter the pick the color you want.
 Then, drag the circle and hover over the color to modify the lightness and darkness of your color.